Do1e

 password: ... # Enter NAS password twice

-After creating the configuration on your local computer as described above, you can use the previously introduced rclone copy or rclone sync commands for file synchronization (e.g., upload local files to NAS or download NAS files to local).
+After creating the configuration on your local computer as described above, you can use the previously introduced rclone copy or rclone sync commands to sync files (e.g., upload local files to NAS or download NAS files to local).

 ::: warning

-Important Note: After each run, the files at the target address will be completely consistent with the source address.
-If files are deleted from the source address, running sync will also delete the corresponding files at the target address (using rclone copy will not delete the target address files).
+Special note: Each time you run it, the files at the target address will be completely consistent with the source address.
+If files are deleted from the source address, running sync will also delete the corresponding files at the target address (using rclone copy will not delete files at the target address).

 :::